smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

     default, the buffer element type is determined by the buffer element size.

+Upon reload forward it may make sense to leave some of the tail of the current content in the buffer--right in front of the newly loaded content.
+This content is called 'fallback region'.
+By default its holds:

+If and only if the maximum length of pre-context patterns can be determined, then this distance is *imposed* as the length of the fallback region.
+Otherwise, no fallback region is imposed.

+A fallback region implies, that a buffer must not only hold the current lexeme, but also the backward region.
+On the event of reload where this cannot be maintained, an overflow is notified.
+The behavior can be modified by the following options.

+.. cmdoption:: --fallback-mandatory, --fbm

+    Enforces the fallback region for buffers.
+Quex signalizes an error, if a pre-context pattern with arbitrary length occurrs.
+This option *must* be set in the context of ByteLoader-s that cannot do backward loading, or with manual buffer filling using 'gavagers' or 'feeders'.
+It is advisable to set when backward loading is time-inefficient.

+Default: false (disabled)

+.. cmdoption:: --fallback-optional, --fbo

+    This option imposes that fallback is not mandatory.
+It can be used for cases where all pre-contexts are of deterministic maximum size, but still fallback shall not be imposed.
+If there are any pre-contexts, then in that case, the related ByteLoader must be able to perform backward loading.

+Default: false (disabled)

+.. cmdoption:: --no-lib-std, --nostdlib, --nsl

+    This option disables the usage of the Standard C/C++ library.
+It may be used for minimal dependency lexical analyzers.

+Default: true (not disabled)

+.. cmdoption:: --no-lib-lexeme, --nll

+    By means of this option, the implementation of 'lib lexeme' is controlled.
+In the context of multiple lexical analyzers running on the same lexatom type, it may make sense to produce only one 'lib lexeme'.
+The library is created in ``lib/lexeme`` of the current lexer.

+Default: true (not disabled)

+.. cmdoption:: --no-lib-quex, --nlq

+    'Lib quex' is the part of the lexers which is the same for all Quex generated analyzers.
+When multiple lexers are linked into one application, 'lib quex' may only be implemented once.
+The library is created in ``lib/quex`` of the current lexer.

+Default: true (not disabled)

+.. cmdoption:: --extern-memory-management, --emm

+    If set, functions of 'MemoryManager' are not implemented by Quex.
+Instead, the user must/can implement them.
+This makes sense, in environments where memory manager cannot be accomplished by 'malloc/free' or 'new/delete'.

+Default: false (disabled)

+.. cmdoption:: --no-lexeme-null, --nln

+    By this option it is controlled, whether a ``LexemeNull`` object is to be implemented for the current lexer.

+Default: true (not disabled)

 The implementation of customized converters is supported by the following options.